felixwittwer/casio_abi_math_2025/README.md

 #### naming convention
 year . main version (for major changes) . sub version (for small changes of bug fixes)

+### 2024.1.0
+currently in development
+brining UX changes and new menu structure

 ### 2017.1.0
 origianl version by Charlotte Bäcker